drduh/YubiKey-Guide/README.md

 $ ykman openpgp set-touch enc on
 ```

 YubiKey will blink when it is waiting for a touch.
+On Linux you can also use [yubikey-touch-detector](https://github.com/maximbaz/yubikey-touch-detector) to have an indicator or notification that YubiKey is waiting for a touch.

 # Email